-Dust produced by cutting cement backer board may contain silica.
-Prolonged breathing of silica dust may cause lung damage and cancer.
+Dust produced by cutting cement backer board may contain respirable crystalline silica.
+Prolonged breathing of silica dust may cause lung disease.
 Always use a power saw equipped with a dust-collection device.
-Cut outdoors, whenever possible.
-Always wear a NIOSH/MSHA-approved dust mask.
+Cut outdoors, whenever possible, and always wear a NIOSH/OSHA-approved dust mask or respirator.

 Equipment / Tools

 - Straight edge ruler (metal)